sloansparger/bear/README.md

 ## `bear open-note [ID]`

-Open a note identified by its title or id and return its content.
+Fetch a note identified by its title or id.

 ```
 USAGE